cxthia/Smurfs/README.md

 - Add your tests in the `__tests__` folder or alongside components.

 ## Notes
-- Replace all placeholder API keys and Lottie assets with your own.
+- Replace all placeholder API keys and sprite assets with your own.
 - All AI and calendar logic is mockable for demo purposes.
 - No medical advice, diagnosis, or escalation is provided.